mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

-To move to [k Nearest Neighbors (KNN)](https://www.youtube.com/watch?v=HVXime0nQeI&ab_channel=StatQuestwithJoshStarmer), that is, the setting in which HNSW is a meaningful approximation (thus ANN for _Approximate_ Nearest Neighbors), we first make the great, beautiful leap into space -- embedding space.
+To move to [k Nearest Neighbors (KNN)](https://www.youtube.com/watch?v=HVXime0nQeI&ab_channel=StatQuestwithJoshStarmer), that is, the setting in which HNSW is a meaningful approximation (thus ANN for _Approximate_ Nearest Neighbors), we first move into embedding space.

 We need a model to encode the query and documents into vectors, rather than tokenizing them into terms, and then we need a distance function to